bepitulaz/bepitulaz/README.md

 ### Hi there 👋

 My name is Asep and I live in Tallinn, Estonia.
-I'm a software and web developer.
+I'm a software engineer and musician.

 ### 🎯 Current focus